layilin/SP23-33852/_texts/sc-page129.md

 - A useful servitude will long support.
 [80]

 - YET, if thine own, thy childrens life, be dear;
-- Buy not a Cormantee, tho' healthy, young.[^f129n2]
+- Buy not a Cormantee,[^f129n2] tho' healthy, young.
 - Of breed too generous for the servile field;
 - They, born to freedom in their native land,
 - Chuse death before dishonourable bonds: [85]